Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 Visa is going to take a gradual approach to the enforcement of these new rules and processes.

-The rollout will begin with a 90-day advisory period, extending from April 1 through June 30.
-Visa will not assess any fines to acquirers during this period.
+Visa will not assess any fines to acquirers during the advisory period.
 But, acquirers should take this time as an opportunity to ensure that they have appropriate risk controls in place.

-Visa will start assessing fines to acquirers, in line with the table in the Revised VAMP Program Thresholds & Enforcement Levels section, beginning on July 1, 2025.
+Visa will start assessing fines to acquirers, in line with the table in the Revised VAMP Program Thresholds & Enforcement Levels section, beginning on October 1, 2025.

 What Do Merchants & Acquirers Need to Do?